Nexo Office Raided by Bulgarian Police in Wide Investigation

 Nexo is a crypto lending platform that offers up to 36% interest on your deposits and promises to withdraw your money anytime.
 The company spent a fair amount of resources building a reputable platform; however, there are some misconceptions regarding their statements about licenses and regulations, which exponentially increase your risk of depositing your money on Nexo.

 - Transparency issues

 - Misleading information about Nexo’s license in Estonia

 You should fully understand the ins and outs of your investments.
-Nexo failed to address all of our questions, which is why we suggest investing on more transparent and trustworthy P2P lending sites.
+Nexo failed to address our questions, so we suggest investing in more transparent crypto lending platforms.